web2py/py4web/docs/chapter-03.rst

 To use https with the build-in web server (Rocket3) these are the steps:

 - Generate the localhost certificates.
-For example followed the instructions here:
+For example follow the instructions here:

    https://www.section.io/engineering-education/how-to-get-ssl-https-for-localhost/.